 Over the past couple of years, there have been an increasing number of requests made to the County to provide recycling services at special events hosted by community organizations and/or non-profit organization for events such as community clean ups, Earth Day celebrations, and festivals.
-Most of the requests are directed to the Waste Management Division's Recycling Section and Collections Section to coordinate containers and collection for recyclables.
+Most of the requests are directed to the Resource Recovery Division's Waste Recycling Section and Collections Section to coordinate containers and collection for recyclables.
 These requests have been very popular and typically roll-off containers for recycling are now reserved a year in advance.
+The Recycling Section has tested separate food scrap collection in some events and will aim to do so in future events with the goal of mainstreaming separate food scrap collection in the County.